magentanova/maestro-docs/README.md

   - `npm run go`
   - visit [localhost:3000](http://localhost:3000) to make sure it's working

 ###Set up mongo db

+  - install (only need to do this once)
     - `brew install mongodb`
     - `sudo mkdir -p /data/db`
     - `sudo chown -R $(whoami) /data/`

+  - run the database
     - `mongod`
     - if your console output ends with something like "waiting for connections on port XXXXX", then your database is listening for queries. you're good to go.

 ###Install postman